Silverfen Web Design

 Portfolio

-Here are a selection of Silverfen web sites.
+Here is a selection of Silverfen web sites:

 Dulwich — house for sale

-This house is no longer on the market, so the web site as been taken down.
+This house is no longer on the market, so the web site is not publicly visible.

-Click on the screenshot to see a copy of what was on the web site.
+Click on the screenshot to see a hidden copy of what was on the web site.

 Supporting faith-based social action in the East of England.
 This site includes an interactive noticeboard and online database